 Add a shot to any drink for $4.00

-My name is Shelley.
+My name is Shelley but I often go by my middle name, Bella.
 I’m the founder and owner of Red Brick!
-I have two favourite parts of my job: the awesome privilege of hiring people that become part of our Red Brick family, and knowing we've made someone's day just a bit better with a warm interaction, a delicious cappuccino or a fresh baked treat.
-When I’m not working, I’m either practicing yoga, dancing, meditating or studying therapeutic counseling.
+I have two favourite parts of my job: the awesome privilege of hiring people that become part of our Red Brick family, and knowing I've made someone's day just a bit better with a warm interaction, a delicious cappuccino or a fresh baked treat.
+When I’m not working, I’m either practicing yoga at Octopus Garden in Toronto, dancing, or studying therapeutic counseling in a four year program.
 If you see me at the café, say hello!

 Aron Murch: Marketing & Events